-Ms. Moody began working in Clinton Elementary School as an Education Technician I. She worked with different students with an array of disabilities.
+Ms. Lapointe began working in Clinton Elementary School as an Education Technician I. She worked with different students with an array of disabilities.
 She found so much enjoyment in these beautiful children;

 she decided this was the path she wanted to journey down.
 Kerrie enrolled at KVCC and completed an Associates Degree in Early Childhood Education.
 After completing the degree, she learned of a new program

 being offered at KVCC, Autism Spectrum Disorder Studies.
 She immediately knew she wanted to be a part of this degree program.
 She finished as one of the first graduates of the ASD Associates program from

 KVCC.
 She continued to work for MSAD49 at the Clinton Elementary School as an Education Technician II and her work was beginning to focus on students with Autism.
 Kerrie is currently a Special Education Teacher and teaches kindegarten through fourth grade in a Functional Academics Resource Room for the Westbrook School Department.
 Kerrie currently resides in Saco with her family.

 Mr. Osgood is a programmer analyst for the State of Maine.
 He has worked for DHHS, Secretary of State office, Department of Transportation, and currently Department of Agriculture and Conservation and Forestry.
 Chris is very dedicated to a life of trying to give back to the community.
 As a writer in Central Maine, he has volunteered at local schools to teach Elementary children the art of storytelling.
 He is also involved in

 film and has developed a documentary for a local child with spina bifida.
 The film is being used as an awareness video in the Hall-Dale school system currently.
 Chris is also teaching a young lady on the spectrum